 A somewhat holistic attempt to view product development frameworks

-The following is a simplified diagram that shows how I think about the relationships between certain product frameworks.
+The following is a simplified diagram that shows how I think about the relationships between certain product frameworks (open it in another top to view it more clearly).
 The rest of this blog post attempts to explain and expand on this diagram.
 There are plenty of good resources on the details of each of these frameworks, so I will primarily focus on the relationships instead of how to apply the frameworks specifically.

 The inputs and outputs of product strategy